 - Tice BCG vaccine intradermal for tuberculosis (Merck, NDC 00052-0603-02) is available from wholesalers by drop shipment only.2

 Estimated Resupply Dates

-- Sanofi Pasteur has TheraCys 81 mg vials for intravesical injection on back order and the company estimates a release date in late-2013.1
+- Sanofi Pasteur has TheraCys 81 mg vials for intravesical injection on back order and the company estimates a release date in fourth quarter of 2014.1

 Implications for Patient Care